Talk to your Health Care Professional

-If you are thinking of booking a holiday or travelling with food allergies then check out our top tips for travelling with allergies to ensure a safe & enjoyable trip.
+If you planning a holiday or travelling with food allergies then check out our top tips for travelling with allergies to ensure a safe & enjoyable trip.
 Travelling abroad creates lots of excitement in the family, much needed sunshine & time out but if you or your child has serious allergies, you may feel anxious about travelling & keeping them safe.
 With some forward planning and preparation the whole family can have a great holiday.

 Here are our top tips for travelling with allergies